 Here are some ways to remove milk kefir grains from finished kefir.
 If your kefir is thick, it will help to shake it up or stir it up first, to break up any curds and make the grains easier to locate.

 Use a plastic mesh strainer.
-Since milk kefir (aka dairy kefir) tends to be a bit thick, you may need to use your fingers (in a swirling motion) to help work the kefir through the strainer but this method will leave you with a uniform consistency for the kefir as well as safely securing the kefir grains in the strainer so they can be added to fresh milk.
+Since milk kefir (a.k.a. dairy kefir) tends to be a bit thick, you may need to use your fingers or a plastic spoon (in a swirling motion) to help work the kefir through the strainer, but this method will leave you with a uniform consistency for the kefir as well as safely securing the kefir grains in the strainer so they can be added to fresh milk.
 Check out the this plastic mesh strainer available on our website.
-Stainless steel can be used if necessary--just be sure it's stainless steel and not a reactive metal.
+Stainless steel can be used if necessary; just be sure it's stainless steel and not a reactive metal.

 Use your fingers.
 As your milk kefir grains grow in size, you can often use your hand to remove the kefir grains quickly.
 Make sure your hands are very clean though or you risk contaminating your kefir and the kefir grains.